simcard0000/degunk/README.md

    ░       ░  ░      ░    ░              ░ ░  ░
  ░
 ```
-🧪 A CLI for cleaning up Node.js projects easily.
+🧪 A CLI tool for cleaning up Node.js projects easily.